debjitpaul/debjitpaul.github.io/_pages/about.md

 ---

 <font size="4">
-<b>I’m on the academic and industry research job market!
-Please reach out if you know of opportunities. </b> <br />

 Hi there!
-I'm a Postdoctoral Researcher working with
+I'm a Research Scientist at Huawei Noah Ark's Lab, London.
+Previously, I was a Postdoctoral Researcher working with
                           <a href="https://people.epfl.ch/antoine.bosselut" target="_blank">Antoine Bosselut</a>,
                           <a href="https://people.epfl.ch/boi.faltings" target="_blank">Boi Faltings</a>, and
                           <a href="https://people.epfl.ch/robert.west" target="_blank">Robert West</a>